 Students will need to log in to My Health Learning with their eight-digit StaffLink ID username and password.

 Students will be compliant with mandatory training when all modules are listed as Completed except for Hand Hygiene which when completed will be termed, Current.
 It is advised that you start and complete a module in the one session.
 All modules need to be completed before the placement begins.

 The mandatory modules include:

-eHealth NSW is strengthening security for NSW Health’s corporate systems by asking NSW Health students to set up a new security profile (from Friday 17th November 2017).
+eHealth NSW is strengthening security for NSW Health’s corporate systems by asking NSW Health students to set up a profile.
 This profile will provide greater security and will help students to more easily spot security threats.
 It will also enable students to reset their passwords without having to contact the State-Wide Service Desk.